abcnorio/aas-mult/Readme.md

 ## TODOs

 - add an open port for `R` code to insert (ie. directly passthrough `R` code) one's own probability distribution and associated parameters or whatever one wants to passthrough.
+- add more error checks to prevent wrong usage of bash calls by user.

 ## License